Midway UMC is home to three scouting organizations:

 In addition to sports pins and service stars, American Heritage Girls have the opportunity to earn badges from six different areas:

-- Heritage Frontier – includes badges such as Citizenship & Government, Native American, and Caring For My Environment
+- Heritage – includes badges such as Citizenship & Government, Native American, and Caring For My Environment

-- Family Living Frontier – includes badges such as Cooking, Home Care & Repair, Stick Shifts & Safety Belts, and Money Management
+- Family Living – includes badges such as Cooking, Home Care & Repair, Stick Shifts & Safety Belts, and Money Management

-- Outdoor Skills Frontier – includes badges such as Archery, Canoeing, Cycling, Fishing, Golf, Horsemanship, and Snow Skiing & Snowboarding
+- Outdoor Skills – includes badges such as Archery, Canoeing, Cycling, Fishing, Golf, Horsemanship, and Snow Skiing & Snowboarding

-- Science and Technology Frontier – includes badges such as Aviation, Geology, Internet Adventure, Space Exploration, and Zoology
+- Science and Technology – includes badges such as Aviation, Geology, Internet Adventure, Space Exploration, and Zoology

 Midway’s AHG troop has been quite active since its inception in 2012.
-In addition to local outings such as ziplining, camping, fishing, cycling and much more, the troop participates in at least one big adventure each spring.
+In addition to local outings such as ziplining, camping, fishing, cycling, snorkeling and much more, the troop participates in at least one big adventure each spring.
 Past events have included sleeping aboard the USS Yorktown in Charleston, SC; Space Camp in Huntsville, AL; and overnighting at the Tennessee Aquarium in Chattanooga.
 The troop is open to girls of ALL faiths, and scouts need not be members of Midway UMC.